This post may contain affiliate links. Please read our disclosure policy.

 - 3 tablespoons butter

-Dip each peanut butter ball in the chocolate.
-You make use one or two toothpicks to help and then just smooth over any holes the toothpick leaves in the ball.
+- Dip each peanut butter ball in the chocolate.
+You may use one or two toothpicks to poke into the peanut butter ball to make it easier to dip into the chocolate.
+If you do, simply smooth over any holes the toothpick leaves in the ball.
 Return the dipped peanut butter balls back to the parchment lined sheet and allow to set.